 About Brady

 Brady Zupansic is a composer, violinist, and aspiring orchestral conductor currently pursuing a degree in Violin Performance at the University of South Florida (USF) in Tampa.
-A passionate and dedicated musician, Brady blends expressive artistry with a deep commitment to improving both his performances and personal musicality.
+Combining expressive artistry with a commitment to continual growth, Brady approaches music with both technical precision and deep emotional sensitivity, bringing passion and dedication to every performance.

-Before attending USF, Brady performed with the St. Augustine Orchestra for two seasons under the baton of Scott Gregg and was a member of the Jacksonville Symphony Youth Orchestra for four seasons, where he honed his skills and collaborative artistry.
-During his time at Douglas Anderson School of the Arts, Brady held principal positions in both the school’s Symphony Orchestra and its nationally recognized Chamber Orchestra.
-He was also awarded Superior ratings by the Florida Orchestra Association for his performances in solos, chamber music, and conducting.
-His mentors at Douglas Anderson—Dr. Kenneth Williams, Don Zentz, Benjamin Gerrard, and Theodore Shistle—were instrumental in his development, providing guidance in orchestration, performance techniques, and leadership.
+Before attending USF, Brady performed with the St. Augustine Orchestra for two seasons under the baton of Scott Gregg and spent four seasons with the Jacksonville Symphony Youth Orchestra, where he developed collaborative skills, musical sensitivity, and leadership abilities.
+During his time at Douglas Anderson School of the Arts, Brady held principal positions in both the Symphony Orchestra and the nationally recognized Chamber Orchestra.
+He earned Superior ratings from the Florida Orchestra Association for his performances in solos, chamber music, and conducting.
+Mentors, including Dr. Kenneth Williams, Don Zentz, Benjamin Gerrard, and Theodore Shistle, played instrumental roles in his musical development, providing guidance in orchestration, performance techniques, and leadership, and helping him refine his skills as a musician and conductor.

-Brady’s ultimate goal is to bring audiences closer to the transformative power of music, whether as a violinist, composer, or conductor.
-His journey is defined by a commitment to growth, a passion for storytelling, and a dedication to leaving a lasting impact on the world of classical music.
+Brady’s ultimate goal is to inspire audiences through the transformative power of music, whether performing as a violinist, creating as a composer, or leading as a conductor.
+Guided by his passion for storytelling, emotional expression, and artistic collaboration, he seeks to leave a lasting impact on the world of classical music while embracing opportunities to bridge music with other art forms, including dance and film.

 Frequently Asked Questions